CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `"u_val": "power"` | Bionic power in milijoule.
 `"u_val": "power_max"` | Max bionic power in milijoule.
 Can be read but not written to.
 `"u_val": "power_percentage"` | Percentage of max bionic power.
 Should be a number between 0 to 100.
 `"u_val": "morale"` | The current morale.
-Can be read but not written to.
+Can be read but not written to for players and for monsters can be read and written to.
 `"u_val": "mana"` | Current mana.
 `"u_val": "mana_max"` | Max mana.
 Can be read but not written to.
 `"u_val": "hunger"` | Current perceived hunger.
 Can be read but not written to.